deeedob/thesis/content/23_foundation_qt.md

 the QtGui module of Qt.
 Notably, QtWidgets occupies a niche between these two levels.
 Given that Widgets emerged before the QRhi module, their integration with QRhi isn't as profound.
-While certain widgets do offer OpenGL capabilities, their primary reliance is on the [QPainter](https://doc.qt.io/qt-6/qpainter.html#drawing) API.
+While certain widgets do offer OpenGL capabilities, their primary reliance is on the *QPainter* ^[https://doc.qt.io/qt-6/qpainter.html#drawing] API.
 Ascending to the subsequent tier, we are greeted by the Qt Rendering Hardware Interface, which serves as a crucial bridge, offering an abstraction layer over hardware-accelerated graphics APIs.